 Luckily, there are several alternative fulfilment solutions available to brands that can ease the level of investment required:

-- Pop-up distribution centres, for example, can act as temporary warehouses to accommodate sudden spikes in demand.
+- Pop-up distribution centers, for example, can act as temporary warehouses to accommodate sudden spikes in demand.
 These can be quickly set up within a brand’s existing estate or in smaller venues such as empty shopping units.
-With the right order picking technology, brands can leverage existing store space and transform it into a hybrid facility, armed and ready to fulfil online orders.
+With the right order picking technology, brands can leverage existing store space and transform it into a hybrid facility, armed and ready to fulfill online orders.
 A solution first used by brands trialling new markets and supporting seasonal promotions, these temporary infrastructures can be rapidly implemented as and when needed.

-- Property company British Land also recently unveiled plans to buy and convert car parks and empty retail centres into urban distribution hubs for online shopping and same-day grocery shopping.
+- Property company British Land also recently unveiled plans to buy and convert car parks and empty retail centers into urban distribution hubs for online shopping and same-day grocery shopping.
 But such is the technology now, that brands can do this themselves quickly for a reasonably small investment.
 If underpinned with an effective Distributed Order Management (DOM) system, brands can scale effectively whilst also removing the need for the significant investments associated with leasing a warehouse facility.

 Learnings from peak 2020

 Whilst the future is uncertain, there are certainly learnings that can be taken from last year’s preparations – which were arguable equally as unpredictable.
 In the early months of 2021, a worryingly high number (50%) of retail businesses agreed that they had failed to adequately prepare for peak 2020.